 To ensure that all pupils have access to an appropriately differentiated curriculum.

-To ensure that pupils cover the Programmes of Study and develop learning strategies needed to transfer between special school and mainstream provision.
+To ensure that pupils cover Programmes of Study and develop learning strategies needed to transfer between special school and mainstream provision.

 To provide pupils with access to accredited courses at Key Stage 4.